-- Utilize the latest technology in an electronics-based curriculum. - Acquire extensive hands-on experience in well-equipped laboratories. - Receive a world class education in automotive electrical, mechanical, technical, and services areas. - Learn on late model cars donated by automotive manufacturers. - Get special attention from faculty in small laboratory classes. - Are encouraged to take the Automotive Service Excellence certification test upon completion of course work. - Enjoy outstanding career placement.
+- Have the opportunity to earn two Snap-On Diagnostics certifications. - May receive Subaru training in senior year if academic average is 'B' or better. - Can earn NATEF certification upon successful examination. - Utilize the latest technology in an electronics-based curriculum. - Acquire extensive hands-on experience in well-equipped laboratories. - Receive a world class education in automotive electrical, mechanical, technical, and services areas. - Learn on late model cars donated by automotive manufacturers. - Get special attention from faculty in small laboratory classes. - Enjoy outstanding career placement.